edrlab/thorium-reader-doc/epub-doc/en/src/pages/102_windows_views_panels.md

 1. The <span class="ui_button">General</span> Tab allow you to:
     1. *select the language* of the interface,
-    2. *Manage stored authentification access to catalogues*.
+    2. *Access to publication catalogues*.
 The <span class="ui_button">clear login data</span> button will delete any Catalog authentification previously stored (useful if you are reading on a public or shared computer or if you want to change the account with wich you are connected).
     2. *Save session* (meaning that the application will remember the windows opened at closing and reopen them when launched again).
     4. *Add a library account* by activating access to Dilicom PNB API.
 A How does it works foldable gives more details about this functionality used to access French public libraries.